DoctorLeQuack1/SqlEmployeeTracker/README.md

 Refer to [MIT License](https://opensource.org/licenses/MIT) for more information.

 ## Questions
-Check out my other projects on GitHub: [DoctorLeQuack1](https://github.com/DoctorLeQuack1/SqlEmployeeTracker).
+Check out my other projects on GitHub: [DoctorLeQuack1](https://github.com/DoctorLeQuack1).
 For any questions regarding this project, reach out to me at: [sergioa430@gmail.com](mailto:sergioa430@gmail.com).

+## Video Demo
+Feel free to view a walkthrough demo of the project, access it though this link: [Module10Challenge - Employee Tracker](https://youtu.be/oMfI22-EnBs)